ufjschool/ob-s14/drafts/second/jamesthieke.md

 **1.You are in an old building alone at night.
 You begin to hear noises that don’t sound natural.
 What are they?**

 a.Evil spirits; I shouldn’t be here at night.
+(C,O,B,I,H)

 b.It might be the deceased souls of people who were buried near here.
+(J,P)

 c.It’s probably energy from the building’s former occupants.
+(P)

 d.It’s the wind; the sound just seems scarier when I’m alone.
+(R)

 **2.You visit a graveyard to pay tribute to dead loved ones.
 While sitting at the grave, you feel a sort of presence, like a weight hanging over you.
 What do you think?**

 a.I can sense my loved ones; they might even be trying to communicate with me.
+(J,I,P)

 b.Graveyards are scary places, so naturally I feel afraid.
 My nerves are getting the best of me.
+(R,B,C,O)

 c.It might be dead people, but I don’t think it really works that way.
+(R,C,O)

 d.I’ve heard of this; spirits hang around graveyards to try and influence people.
+(I,B)

 **3.What’s going to happen to you when you die?**

 a.Hopefully, I’m going to heaven.
+(B)

 b.I won’t go there straightaway, but eventually I’ll get to paradise.
+(C,O,J,I)

 c.I’m going to reincarnate into another body and get another shot at this life thing.
+(J,H)

 d.I know I’m going to hell.
+(C,O,B,J,R)

 e.Nothing.
 My death means the end of me.
+(R)

 **4.You’re at your friend’s party, and they have hired a fortuneteller to predict people’s futures.
 What is your gut reaction?**

 a.Cool!
 I can’t want to see what my future holds.
+(P,H))

 b.People can’t predict the future, so that person is obviously a fake.
+(R)

 c.I want to see what they have to say first, and then I’ll make my judgment.
+(I)

 d.I don’t know; I think some people have those powers, but I don’t think this person is one of them.
+(C,O,B,J)

 **5.The fortuneteller now walks over and says your great-grandmother has a warning for you.
 Do you believe it?**

 a.No way; my great-grandmother is dead, and dead people don’t talk.
+(R)

 b.Of course I do.
 Family messages shouldn’t be disregarded so quickly.
+(H,P)

 c.Maybe.
 Some people can bridge that gap of the living and the dead, and maybe this fortuneteller is one of them.
+(C,O,B)

 d.While I believe my great-grandmother may talk to me, there’s no way she would warn me through a random fortuneteller.
+(J,I)

 **6.You have a lucid dream in which an old man gives you advice.
 When you wake up, what is your interpretation?**

 a.God was talking to me.
+(C,O,B)

 b.It might have been one of my ancestors guiding me.
+(H,P)

 c.It could have been spirits influencing my dreams.
+(C,O,B,I,H)

 d.I’ve had stranger dreams.
-Just my brain being weird as usual.
+Just my brain being weird as usual.(R)

 **7.You watch the movie The Exorcist, and see the little girl being possessed.
 What is your opinion on the realism of these scenes?**

 a.This could happen; I’m going to spend more time around priests.
+(C)

 b.I believe in demons, but I don’t think possession would make me float and make my head swivel 360 degrees.
 It’s more subtle than that.
+(O,B,H)

 c.While I think spirits exist, they don’t influence us like that.
 We have our world, they have theirs.
+(I,P)

 d.This can’t happen, end of discussion.
+(J,R)

 **8.Do you read your horoscopes?
 If so, how much stock do you put in them?**

 a.I don’t have time for that generic babble.
+(R)

 b.I do, but just for fun; I don’t actually believe them.
+(C,O,B,J,I,P)

 c.I put a little stock in them; like, I might make a couple of small decisions differently, but definitely not big decisions.
+(C,O,B,J,I,P)

 d.I never make a significant life decision without checking my horoscope first.
+(H)

 **9.Your friend tells you that they have seen a ghost at their house.
 Do you believe them?**

 a.Yeah, I guess it’s possible.
 Probably was a lost soul.
+(H,P)

 b.I don’t believe their story.
 Their house is way too new, and ghosts only inhabit old buildings.
+(P)

 c.I like my friend, but I can’t believe them.
 Ghosts aren’t real.
+(J,R)

 d.It could be a demon influencing them; they should get their house checked out.
+(C,O,B,I)

 **10.A man comes up to you and says God has spoken to him.
 You check out what he says with the Bible and find it could logically follow some other prophecies.
 Is this person a real prophet?**

 a.I think so.
 It may take a while for his predictions to come true, but they make scriptural sense.
+(B)

 b.I think I’ll wait and see how much of it turns out to be true.
+(C,O,J)

 c.I don’t think so; all of the real prophets lived thousands of years ago.
+(I)

 d.No, he’s a fraud.
 He just knows the Bible well and is making stuff up.
+(P,R)

 e.God doesn’t talk to people, because God isn’t real.
 Even if he was, he wouldn’t talk to this guy.
+(R)

+Quiz Key:
+C - Catholic Christianity
+O - Orthodox Christianity
+B - Baptist Christianity
+J - Judaism
+I - Islam
+H - Hinduism
+P - Paranormal Beliefs(Unaffiliated religiously)
+R - Rationalism